joerg-schneider/airtunnel/README.md

   - DataAssetArchiveOperator

-  To interact with Airtunnels metadata model, there are sensors `AwaitLoadStatusSensor` (pokes for an data asset to be updated in a recent specified timedelta) and `AwaitAssetAncestorsUpdatedSensor (using lineage, pokes for updates on a Data Asset's ancestors).
+  To interact with Airtunnels metadata model, there are sensors `AwaitLoadStatusSensor` (pokes for an data asset to be updated in a recent specified timedelta) and `AwaitAssetAncestorsUpdatedSensor` (using lineage, pokes for updates on a Data Asset's ancestors).
 These can help build out more pull-based workflows, if you do not want/or can't leverage Airflows push-based approaches, like DAG triggering.

-  Additionally there is `SQLOperator`, which allows you to run generic SQL scripts from the scripts store using an Airflow DbApi hook – good for maintenance scripts that are not Data Asset centered.
+  Additionally there is `SQLOperator`, which allows you to run generic SQL scripts from the scripts store using an Airflow `DbApiHook` – good for maintenance scripts that are not Data Asset centered.

 ## Contributing to airtunnel
 We love any contributions, be it feedback, issues or PRs on GitHub!